floomby/discord-link-site/README.md

 ## Overview

-Link your social media accounts to your ethereum address for verification by the Social Link discord bot.
+Verify your social media and ethereum accounts for the Social Link discord bot.

 ### Get the bot